-[0:03] Mandy Matney: Sun's up, y'all.
-On last week's episode of true sunlight podcast we told you about how Alex Murdaugh's best friend and criminal co-conspirator Cory Fleming seem to be missing for almost two weeks.
-Shortly after we published that episode, just like that, the Bureau of Prisons updated its online database to show that Cory was imprisoned in Atlanta.
+Mandy Matney 00:03 Cups up, y'all.
+On last week's episode of True Sunlight podcast we told you about how Alex Murdaugh's best friend and criminal co-conspirator Cory Fleming seemed to be missing for almost two weeks.
+Shortly after we published that episode, just like that the Bureau of Prisons updated its online database to show that Cory was imprisoned in Atlanta.
 I feel like we could have predicted that sudden update.
-That's always the way.
-We ask the questions and instead of getting straight answers, we get more strange twists.
+That's always the way we ask the questions and instead of getting straight answers, we get more strange twists.
 We don't know if our hunch is right, that he was at an undisclosed location finally talking to law enforcement.
-But Eric, Liz, and I discuss what Cory's help in the ongoing Murdaugh investigations could actually mean.
-Also on today's show, we talk about serious media leaks coming apparently from the South Carolina Grand Jury in the Stephen Smith case and how they could hurt the case.
+But Eric Liz and I discuss what Cory's help in the ongoing Murdaugh investigations could actually mean.
+Also on today's show, we talk about serious media leaks coming apparently from the South Carolina grand jury in the Stephen Smith case and how they could hurt the case.
 Also, Eric gives us an update on where things stand with SLED.
-We also discussed the latest filing and Alex's federal case and how Dick and Jim's sinister plan is getting thwarted again.
-It doesn't matter how much nonsense these guys put out there, we can always rely on three things: one, the court will keep letting it happen without sanctioning them.
-Two: the media will see their lies called out again and again and still treat them as though they're honest people who should be listened to.
+We also discussed the latest filing and Alex's federal case and how Dick and Jim's sinister plan is getting sorted again, it doesn't matter how much nonsense these guys put out there.
+We can always rely on three things.
+One, the court will keep letting it happen without sanctioning them the media will see their lies called out again and again and still treat them as though they're honest people who should be listened to.
 And three, they'll do it again.
-Lastly, and my favorite part, premium members will hear us get into Taylor Swift's new romance with a player from my hometown team, the Kansas City Chiefs and why people are so scared of powerful women.
-This Wednesday, October 11, we will broadcast true sunlight's 18th episode on YouTube at noon.
-And our pre-recorded Happy Hour and live chat with Sandy Smith will broadcast this Thursday, October 12 at 7 p.m. for soak up the sun premium members.
+Lastly, and my favorite part, Premium Members will hear us get into Taylor Swift's new romance with a player from my hometown team, the Kansas City Chiefs and why people are so scared of powerful women.
+This Wednesday, October 11.
+We will broadcast True Sunlights 18th episode on YouTube at noon.
+And our pre-recorded Happy Hour and live chat with Sandy Smith will broadcast this Thursday, October 12 at 7pm for Soak Up the Sun premium members.
 I'll be in Charleston for a few events October 26 that I look forward to but for now, let's get into it.
-Happy 50th Episode, everybody.
+Happy 50th Episode everybody Liz Farrell 02:35 Cups up guys, how are you doing?
+Eric Bland 02:38 Cups up Mandy.
+Friday night from Rome, Italy.
+Mandy Matney 02:40 Happy Friday night.